ionos-cloud/external-dns-ionos-webhook/README.md

 ### Metrics

-Go runtime metrics are exposed at the `/metrics` endpoint by default at the same port as the server which is 8888.
-If you are using an old version of the [external dns](https://github.com/kubernetes-sigs/external-dns) chart that expects the metrics to be exposed at a different port, you can use the `METRICS_PORT` environment variable to customize the port.
+Go runtime metrics are exposed by the `/metrics` endpoint by default at the same port as the server which is 8888.
+If you are using an old version of the [external dns](https://github.com/kubernetes-sigs/external-dns) chart that expects the metrics to be exposed at a different port, you can set the `METRICS_SERVER` environment variable to `true` and use the `METRICS_PORT` environment variable to set the port.